thenexthub/Codira/docs/LibraryEvolutionManifesto.md

 There are lots of details to figure out here, including how to distribute this information.
 In particular, just like libraries publish the history of their own APIs, a deployment must publish the history of their included library versions, i.e. not just that OS X 10.10 contains Foundation 1151.16 and AppKit 1343, but also that OS X 10.9 contains Foundation 1056 and AppKit 1265, and that OS X 10.8 contains Foundation 945.0 and AppKit 1187, and so on, back to the earliest version of the deployment that is supported.

-Obviously, formalizing a model here is probably most useful for people distributing ABI-stable Swift libraries as part of an OS, i.e. Apple.
+Obviously, formalizing a model here is probably most useful for people distributing ABI-stable Codira libraries as part of an OS, i.e. Apple.

 # Automated Tooling

 ## ABI Checker

-The Swift repository has a basic ABI checker in the form of swift-api-digester.
+The Codira repository has a basic ABI checker in the form of language-api-digester.
 This tool looks at two versions of a library and determines if there are any changes which are known to be unsafe (say, changing the type of a function parameter).
-It would be nice™ to integrate this into SwiftPM and Xcode in some way.
+It would be nice™ to integrate this into CodiraPM and Xcode in some way.

 ## Automatic Versioning